Google Apps for Education

 Data Confidentiality Agreement

 Beloit College has a Data Confidentiality Agreement with Google in order to assure that information stored by students, faculty and staff in the Google core applications is protected.
-Core applications include Gmail, Google Calendar, Google Talk, Google Docs, Google Sites, Google Video and Google Contacts.
+Core applications include Gmail, Google Calendar, Google Talk, Google Drive, Google Sites, Google Video and Google Contacts.
 Content in Google applications not considered a core application are subject to data mining by Google, including situations where the web access to the content is restricted.
-This includes applications such as Google+, Google Analytics, Google Blogger, Google Picasa & Web Albums and Google Reader.
+This includes applications such as Google+, Google Analytics, Google Blogger, Google Picasa & Web Albums.

 You are responsible for protecting your own intellectual property rights while using GAE.

-You are responsible for ensuring that anything uploaded to GAE does not violate Copyright or FERPA laws.
+You are responsible for ensuring that anything uploaded to GAE does not violate Copyright or FERPA (Family Educational Rights and Privacy Act) laws.
 Highly sensitive information may never be placed into Google Apps.

 Sharing with others